-The urban actilement is targeted for The Limprick Channer Matronalitan Area is targeted for growth under The Limerick Shannon Metropolitan Area is targeted for growth under the National Planning Framework (NPF) and Regional Spatial and Economic Strategy (RSES) for the Southern Region.
-The NPF envisages Limerick as the principal focus within the Mid- West Region, with the potential to generate and be the focus of significant employment and housing growth.
-The RSES includes a Metropolitan Area Strategic Plan (MASP) for amended. the Limerick Shannon area.
-The MASP supports the NPF's ambitious growth targets to enable Limerick City to grow by at least 50% to 2040 and to enhance its significant potential to become a city of scale. or the particular use or development type is required to achieve the proper planning and sustainable dev The lands are essential for the provision of lands for third level - institutional uses which cannot be accommodated in the city centre urban settlement (sports/ playing pitches etc.).
+Planning and Development Act 2000, as The RSES includes a Metropolitan Area Strategic Plan (MASP) for amended. the Limerick Shannon area.
+The MASP supports the NPF's ambitious growth targets to enable Limerick City to grow by at least 50% to 2040 and to enhance its significant potential to become a city of scale.
+The zoning or designation of the lands f or the particular use or development type is required to achieve the proper planning and sustainable dev The lands are essential for the provision of lands for third level institutional uses which cannot be accommodated in the city centre urban settlement (sports/ playing pitches etc.).
 Within the Metropolitan Area, the area zoned as Limerick's "City Centre" would correspond with the centre of the settlement.
 However, the zone comprises a third level education building and associated lands.
-The surrounding undeveloped lands are essential for the provision of water compatible amenities, such as sports/playing pitches and allow for the provision of ancillary campus facilities, while consolidating the existing built-up area at Coonagh Cross.
-A Justification Test was not previously carried out on these lands as developed and/or under-utilised lands they are already partially developed.
-Further development on the lands will be of an ancillary nature on underutilised lands on a gateway site associated with an existing third level institutional campus.
-The lands are within and adjoin a cluster of development established or designated urbar at Coonagh Cross. settlement The delivery of development on these lands is essential to allow compact or sustainable urban growth consolidation of the existing built-up area of Coonagh Cross, the sustainable development of an educational campus and enables Limerick to fulfil its third level education role in the Mid-West Region.
-Suitable alternative lands are not available for the provision of amenities associated with the existing third level campus. type, in areas at lower risk of flooding within or adjoining the core of the urbar settlement The lands are within Flood Zone A and B and benefit from the existing defences, although they are designed to agricultural standards only.
+The surrounding undeveloped lands are essential for the provision of water compatible amenities, such as sports/playing pitches and allow for the provision of ancillary campus facilities, while consolidating the existing built-up area at Coonagh Cross. (ii) Comprises significant previously A Justification Test was not previously carried out on these lands as developed and/or under-utilised lands they are already partially developed.
+Further development on the lands will be of an ancillary nature on underutilised lands on a gateway site associated with an existing third level institutional campus. (iii) Is within or adjoining the core of an The lands are within and adjoin a cluster of development established or designated urban at Coonagh Cross. settlement (iv) Will be essential in achieving The delivery of development on these lands is essential to allow compact or sustainable urban growth consolidation of the existing built-up area of Coonagh Cross, the sustainable development of an educational campus and enables Limerick to fulfil its third level education role in the Mid-West Region. (v) There are no suitable alternative lands Suitable alternative lands are not available for the provision of amenities associated with the existing third level campus. type, in areas at lower risk of flooding within or adjoining the core of the urban settlement The lands are within Flood Zone A and B and benefit from the existing defences, although they are designed to agricultural standards only.
 Flood risk to the site is due to residual risk from tidal sources.
 An appropriately detailed flood risk assessment will determine the mitigation measures to be adopted, which will include development of an emergency response plan should access and egress be inundated in a breach event.
 As the land currently include a series of backdrains, it is essential that the development design / flood risk assessment includes assessment of surface water and tide locking risks, and that adverse impacts elsewhere. mitigation measures address this, and another other risks arising, to ensure no increase to surrounding developments.
-Conclusion The following additional objective is recomm ng proposals for water compatible uses, on the lands in Flood Zones A, B and C, adjacent to Community, shall include a comprehensive assessment for the lands, which · · · · · · · · · · · · · · · · · · · an be accommodated without adversely impacting on the flood risk of neighbouring residential properties.
-Recommendation es, which could fall within the Education and Community zoning in the form of sports pitches, playing fields and sin nilar.
+Conclusion The following additional objective is recomm nended for this zone: ng proposals for water compatible uses, on the lands in Flood Zones A, B and C, adjacent to Community, shall include a comprehensive assessment for the lands, which mitigated and that water compatible uses ca an be accommodated without adversely impacting on the flood risk of neighbouring residential properties.
+Recommendation ses, which could fall within the Education and Community zoning in the form of sports pitches, playing fields and sin nilar.